Stop recommending libraries

 lucb1e.com

-Another post tagged 'webdevelopment': Humans suck
+Another post tagged 'webdevelopment': Define: The cloud

 Look for more posts tagged programming or webdevelopment.